maudnals/blockchain/basics.md

 This means:
 - financially rewarding participants that facilitate the goals of the network
 - making attackers waste money when they attack the network.

 And securing the network this way is the job of the consensus algorithm.
-There are several types of consensus algorithms:
+2 types of consensus algorithms:
 - proof of stake
 - proof of work

-Note: there's a tradeoff speed-security: how do defend the network from attackers while maintaining a certain level of transaction speed for their users?

 A miner:
 - verifies transactions